Monarchy of Belize: 21st century

 The Princess Royal visited Belize in April 2001.
 The Princess visited the National Assembly of Belize at Belmopan, and the Belize Defence Force, Price Barracks, Ladyville, Belize City.
 During her visit, The Princess also visited San Lazaro Village Roman Catholic Primary School at Orange Walk, the Mennonite Community at Blue Creek Village, the Rio Bravo Conservation and Management Area, Marla's House of Hope, NOPCA Saves – Children's Home (National Organisation for the Prevention of Child Abuse), Belize Zoo, and the Commonwealth War Graves at Lord's Ridge Cemetery at Belize City.

 In 2012, Prince Harry visited on the Queen's behalf to mark her Diamond Jubilee.
 During his visit, the Prince visited the remains of the ancient Mayan city of Xunantunich, launched a canoe named in honour of the Queen, and attended officially naming of the 'Her Majesty Queen Elizabeth II Boulevard' in Belmopan.

 The Duke and Duchess of Cambridge visited in March 2022 on the occasion of the Queen's Platinum Jubilee.
 During their visit, the couple visited Mayan sites, explored Belize's Maya chocolate making, and celebrated the culture of the Garifuna community in Hopkins.
 The Duke and Duchess also learned about the restoration efforts of Belize's barrier reef being led by communities across the country, and scuba-dived to learn more about the second-largest barrier reef in the world.
 At the reception hosted by Governor-General Dame Froyla Tzalam in celebration of the Queen's Platinum Jubilee, the Duke said, "Now we know why Belize is so lovingly referred to as the Jewel.
 We hope to return again soon and to show our children this wonderful country.
 They are rather jealous that they're not here with us now".
 A visit to a Maya village in southern Belize was also planned, but was cancelled due to local protests.

-Several days after the visit concluded, the government of Belize indicated that they were creating a new body, the People's Constitutional Commission to consult the public on the decolonisation and becoming a republic.
+Debate

+In March 2022, the government of Belize set up the People's Constitutional Commission to review the laws of Belize, including the constitution, as well as the way the country is governed.
+Prime Minister Johnny Briceño has said that he will bring about a referendum on the commission's broad recommendations, which are due in 2024.

+In May 2023, Briceño suggested that it was "quite likely" that Belize would be the next Commonwealth realm to become a republic.
+Briceño did not say if he would introduce a bill for a referendum on becoming a republic, which would need parliamentary approval.

+An opinion poll conducted in February and March 2023 found that 48 per cent of respondents supported the continuation of Belize's monarchy, against 43 per cent who supported a republic.
+Seventy one per cent of those who stated they preferred to keep the Crown said the monarchy was a "good thing" for the country.